How to Optimize Your Software Delivery Pipeline

 Using the right version control can give you a single source of truth by tying changes in code to issues, stories, and tasks.
 It also secures access, ensuring that your developers access only the files they need.
 And the best version control will maintain a change history for you, giving you the auditability you need.

-Use Helix Core to Optimize Your Delivery Pipeline
+Use Helix Core to Optimize Your Software Delivery Pipeline

 Helix Core is the best version control software to truly optimize your delivery pipeline.

 - Integrates your toolsets to maximize developer/designer efficiency.

 - Helps you scale users/files, even across complex projects and massive monoliths.